Is Santa Claus Greek?

 England no longer kept the feast day of Saint Nicholas on 6 December, so the Father Christmas celebration was moved to 25 December to coincide with Christmas.

-His physical appearance varied, with one famous image being an illustration of the 'Ghost of Christmas Present' in Charles Dickens's classic A Christmas Carol (1843).
+His physical appearance varied, with one famous image being an illustration of the 'Ghost of Christmas Present' in Charles Dickens's story A Christmas Carol (1843).

 And then some Germanic and Norse traditions come into play, which even involve god Odin...